That-Dude/Home-Assistant-Go-Keyboard/README.md

 <img width="890" height="967" alt="Go-Keyboard" src="https://github.com/user-attachments/assets/e5df129e-48aa-4374-9d35-46b01bfa8640" />

 ## Why do this?
-I think this is a pretty niche use case, but if you want physical button and you have a RPi already it works very well..
+I think this is a pretty niche use case, but if you want physical buttons and you have a RPi already it works well.

 Pros:
 - wireless dongle has a range of at least 20 meters